LeeWhite187/OGA.DomainBase/README.md

 Specifically, this library is meant to provide the base domain entity and value object in a layered domain driven design.

 ## Features
-One feature of the domain base in this library is that the Id property is generic, allowing you to choose the datatype for entity keys (long, Int32, Guid, string, etc...).\
+One feature of the domain base in this library is that the Id property is generic.
+It can be long, Int32, Guid, string, etc...\
-This provides flexibility in the case that you may have a small domain that requires the lookup speed of integer-based keys.\
+This provides flexibility for different design cases:
+* A small domain that benefits from the lookup speed of integer-based keys.\
-Or, a large decentralized design, where entity keys must exist at class genesis, versus at-commit.
+* A large decentralized design, where the design choice for key type is driven by collisionless eventual consistency (Guid keys exist at instantiation).\
-The latter often requires the design choice of a Guid-based entity Id, where event sourcing write-models require key uniqueness at entity genesis, for collisionless eventual consistency.
+* A write-model paradigm, creating immutable events for posterity, before a backing store has a chance to return a key.

 This library includes the following:
 * Aggregate root interface, to be inherited by all aggregate types.